Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Network construction and processing

-Between 2002 and 2004, the collapse of peace negotiations with guerrilla groups, the initiation of formal talks with the AUC, and the implementation of the Democratic Security Policy marked the onset of a new phase in the conflict.
-Although national levels of violence declined during this period as a result of the paramilitary demobilization process, significant violence persisted in various regions.
-In these areas, confrontations arose among paramilitary factions that had fractured from the AUC.
-Notably, in 2002, the \textit{Bloque Central Bolívar} emerged as a consolidated and independent paramilitary organization.
+The 2000 and 2001 period marked the peak of the armed conflict.
+Violence intensified during ongoing peace talks with the FARC, as the group consolidated a rebel order in territories it had historically held, while paramilitary groups, often operating with the tacit support of public forces, expanded the territorial dispute.
+In parallel, the national government, backed by US funding, launched a state building strategy known as \textit{Plan Colombia}, focused on military assistance and the dismantling of drug trafficking networks.
+These dynamics contributed to widespread massacres and forced displacement, severely affecting civilian populations and disrupting local governance.

-Finally, between 2005 and 2007, the demobilization of the AUC marked the beginning of a new phase in the armed conflict.
-Although the main paramilitary blocs were dismantled, this did not signal an end to the violence.
-Many ex-combatants chose to rearm, giving rise to new armed groups that filled the void left by the AUC.
-This period was characterized by a reconfiguration of the conflict’s dynamics, with the emergence of criminal gangs that continued to exert control over various regions of the country.
+Between 2002 and 2004, the breakdown of peace negotiations with the FARC, the opening of talks with the AUC, and the implementation of the \textit{Política de Seguridad Democrática} under President Uribe redefined the conflict’s trajectory.
+Although overall levels of violence began to decline, new intra paramilitary rivalries emerged, particularly in regions where factions split from the AUC.
+In 2002, the \textit{Bloque Central Bolívar} asserted its autonomy, foreshadowing further fragmentation.